3vi1/cps2linux/README.md

     (courtesy of ruvim)

 * I only tested using a 32-bit prefix
-* CBM Prg Studio does have some bugs that show up mor readily when run this way.
+* CBM Prg Studio does have some bugs that show up more readily when run this way.
     * You'll have issues if you try to do things like rename files in the GUI.
     * You may see occasional crashes when doing things like invoking the sprite editor.
 * Save frequently.
 Have backups.
 Use git version control!